slurmsmarcenzie/COMP47360-Research-Practicum/README.md

 **Additional**

 It is possible to use the 'machine learning' folder independently for running a Flask Prediction API.\
-The Flask API has its own portal login page if you wish to generate new API access tokens.
+The Flask API has its own login portal if you wish to generate new API access tokens.
 This page is found at http://localhost:7000/portal